Sexuality and Intimacy Issues

 When is it time to get help?

-If any aspect of your sex life or sexuality is causing your grief when it used to produce pleasure, if you have been the victim of sexual abuse or assault and you are having trouble coping, when the behaviors of sex addiction cause distress in your life or in your relationship, then it’s time to seek help.
-Be wary of professionals who claim that “sex addiction” is a valid diagnosis and claim that affairs, engaging in kink, or watching pornography are hallmark signs of addiction.
-These professionals are not Certified Sex Therapists and are trained in a different model that is not currently accepted by psychologists and psychiatrists in our diagnostic and treatment manual.
+If any aspect of your sex life or sexuality is causing your grief when it used to produce pleasure, if you have been the victim of sexual abuse or assault and you are having trouble coping, or when the behaviours of sex compulsion (Out of Control Sexual Behaviours) cause distress in your life or in your relationship, then it’s time to seek help.

 What will I get out of treatment with Insight Psychological?

 You can gain control of your sexual and mental health again!
-Meeting with a therapist who is trained, experienced or has expertise in the areas of sexual concerns can make a significant difference in your life.
-Be wary of professionals who claim that “sex addiction” is a valid diagnosis and claim that affairs, engaging in kink, or watching pornography are hallmark signs of addiction.
-These professionals are not Certified Sex Therapists and are trained in a different model that is not currently accepted by psychologists and psychiatrists in our diagnostic and treatment manual.
-We may suggest Family therapy so that your close relations will be maintained and/or marriage and relationship counselling if you’re in a relationship.
+Meeting with a therapist who is trained, experienced, or has expertise in the areas of sexual concerns can make a significant difference in your life.
+We may suggest family therapy so that your close relations will be maintained and/or marriage and relationship counselling if you’re in a relationship.
+Some sexual dysfunction issues can threaten your physical health or be a sign of physical health problems.
+A sex therapist can refer clients to physicians or specialists if the primary concern is not psychological.